 SQL Injection Deflection

-To prevent this from happening, you can either escape user input (taking the data received and ensuring it’s secure before rendering it for the end user; key characters in the data received by a web page will be prevented from being interpreted in any malicious way; you are censoring the data your web page receives in a way that will disallow the characters from being rendered, which otherwise could cause harm to the application and/or users), validate any input (ensuring an application is rendering the correct data and preventing malicious data from doing harm to the site, database, and users; whitelisting and input validation are more commonly associated with SQL injection, they can also be used as an additional method of prevention for XSS; blacklist, or disallow certain predetermined characters in user input, which disallows only known bad characters; whitelisting only allows known good characters and is a better method for preventing XSS attacks as well as others) or sanitize user input (checking user input before storing it in a database or using it for any other purpose to prevent malicious code injection).
+To prevent this from happening, you can either escape user input (taking the data received and ensuring it’s secure before rendering it for the end user; key characters in the data obtained by a web page will be prevented from being interpreted in any malicious way; you are censoring the data your web page receives in a way that will disallow the characters from being rendered, which otherwise could cause harm to the application and/or users), validate any input (ensuring an application is rendering the correct data and preventing malicious data from doing harm to the site, database, and users; whitelisting and input validation are more commonly associated with SQL injection, they can also be used as an additional method of prevention for XSS; blacklist, or disallow certain predetermined characters in user input, which forbids only known bad characters; whitelisting allows known good characters and is a better method for preventing XSS attacks as well as others) or sanitize user input (checking user input before storing it in a database or using it for any other purpose to prevent malicious code injection).

 Revealing Error Messages

 Login forms will often set a cookie, which is sent with every other request to your site and is used to authenticate those requests.
-Using HTTPS for your entire website will prevent an attacker stealing this information that would allow the attacker to imitate a user and take over their login session.
-Most importantly, Google announced that they will boost you up in the search rankings if you use HTTPS.
+Using HTTPS for your entire website will prevent an attacker from stealing this information that would allow the attacker to imitate a user and take over their login session.
+Most importantly, Google announced that it will boost you up in the search rankings if you use HTTPS.
 This provides an SEO benefit.
 Insecure HTTP is on its way out, and now's the time to upgrade.
 You should also consider utilizing HTTP Strict Transport Security (HSTS).
 This is a header you can add to your server responses to disallow insecure HTTP for your entire domain.

 As stated at the beginning, ensuring that your online presence is secure is one of your top priorities.
 You can ill afford to have your online presence going offline or even worse, being damaged due to hackers.
 Following the above will help secure your online presence.
-If you have any questions concerning this, please contact Sectorlink today and allow us to help you to secure your site.
+If you have any questions concerning this, please contact Sectorlink today and allow us to help you secure your site.